 Next-generation networks including ICT networks for smart grids

-The architecture of information and communication infrastructures is continuously changing to accommodate new requirements for a growing number of ICT-enabled services and applications, along with evolution to next-generation networks (NGN) and further evolutions, including NGN evolution and future networks.
+The architecture of information and communication infrastructures is continuously changing to accommodate new requirements for a growing number of ICT-enabled services and applications, along with evolution to NGNs and further evolutions.

 Activities will be focused on:

-• providing assistance to Member States on deployment and migration of their existing networks to NGN and further evolutions;
+• providing assistance to Member States in need on deployment and migration of their existing networks to NGNs and further evolutions;

-• assisting countries in planning the introduction and continuous adoption of new network elements and applications by making use of specialized planning tools;
+• assisting countries in need in planning the introduction and continuous adoption of new network elements and applications by making use of specialized planning tools;

-• assisting countries in the digitization of analogue networks and in applying affordable wired and wireless technologies, including interoperability of ICT infrastructure;
+• assisting countries in need in the digitization of analogue networks and in applying affordable wired and wireless technologies, including interoperability of ICT infrastructure;

-• assisting countries in maximizing the use of appropriate new technologies for the development of the appropriate telecommunication / ICT networks including Smart Grids infrastructure and services;
+• assisting countries in need in maximizing the use of appropriate new technologies for the development of the telecommunication / ICT networks including Smart Grids infrastructure and services;

-• providing assistance to Member States on deployment of Next-generation ICT networks (NGN) and further evolutions into Smart Grids.
+• providing assistance to Member States in need on deployment of NGNs and further evolutions into Smart Grids.

 Broadband networks: Wired and wireless technologies, including IMT

-The introduction of different broadband technologies, are providing high bandwidth and connectivity, It is therefore important to provide developing countries with an understanding of the different technologies available for broadband using both wired and wireless technologies for terrestrial and satellite telecommunications, including International Mobile Telecommunications (IMT).
+The introduction of different broadband technologieswill increase further the need for high bandwidth and connectivity.
+It is therefore important to provide developing countries with an understanding of the different technologies available for broadband using both wired and wireless technologies for terrestrial and satellite telecommunications, including International Mobile Telecommunications (IMT).

 Activities will be focused on: